Constitution Center (Washington, D.C.): Renovation

 In 2006, Nassif Associates announced a $220 million renovation of the building and renamed it "Constitution Center".
 SmithGroup was the architectural firm overseeing the redesign, and Davis Construction oversaw the construction.

 The renovation included some of the highest security features of any building in the D.C. area.
 They included a central and perimeter security system; closing of the central plaza of the building, which, along with other changes, increased its interior footage by 80000 sqft; steel-jacketed underground parking garage columns capable of withstanding a powerful explosion; six fully staffed security screening points; concrete blockades built into the façade; communication, potable water, and utilities contained in blast-proof spaces; ventilation shafts for the parking garage in a secure area; and special security procedures to obtain access to the building's critical systems.
-The security enhancements made the office building suitable for all federal agencies with the exception of the United States Department of Defense.
+The security enhancements made the office building suitable for all federal agencies except for the United States Department of Defense.
 The 700000 sqft underground parking garage contains 1,500 spaces.

 Several amenities were also added to the building.
 These included a 10000 sqft, 400-seat auditorium on the courtyard/plaza level; a six-room, 11000 sqft conference center which can accommodate meetings of 10 to 500 people; a full-service cafeteria on the plaza level, with access to the courtyard; and a fitness center for 100 people.

 The exterior of the building was also radically changed.
 The celebrated key visual feature of the building, its exterior vertical white marble ribbing, was completely removed after it was found to be bowed from age and weather.
 Although this fundamentally changed the nature of Durrell's building, there was almost no public outcry.
 It was replaced by an energy-efficient, all-glass facade.
 Perhaps the most significant renovation feature was the structure's use of a chilled beam HVAC system, which uses chilled or heated water circulated in strategically placed columns in the interior space to cool and warm the building.
 To test the efficiency of the chilled beam technology, the system was installed in the penthouse of the building and tested for a full year.
 The architect agreed to use the system after the test outperformed specifications.
 The installation represented the first large-scale use of the chilled beam technology in the United States.
-Other energy-saving enhancements included motion and daylight detectors to turn lights off when not needed, and special exterior windows which automatically dim to prevent daytime heating.
+Other energy-saving enhancements included motion and daylight detectors to turn lights off when not needed, and special exterior windows that automatically dim to prevent daytime heating.
 The building's ventilation system was also upgraded.
 The renovation left the structure with 1400000 sqft of interior space.
 The final cost of the renovation was pegged at $250 million.